 - Age-appropriate services with particular reference to teenagers

-There are two specific recommendations for new outcomes to improve care for children and young people requiring palliative and end of life care.
+There were also two specific recommendations for new outcomes to improve care for children and young people requiring palliative and end of life care.

 - Within the NHS Outcomes Framework it is recommend that there is a new outcome measure to improve the experience of care for children and young people at the end of their lives

 Rt Hon Jeremy Hunt MP, the current Secretary of State, considered the reports and published a pledge and system-wide response in February 2013.
-This has fed into the Mandate for the Commissioning Board, the NHS Outcomes Framework and the Clinical Commissioning Group Outcomes Indicator Set.
-He announced that a second Children and Young People’s Health Outcomes Forum would be set up.
+This has fed into the government's mandate to NHS England, the NHS Outcomes Framework and the Clinical Commissioning Group Outcomes Indicator Set.
+He announced that a second CYPHOF would be set up.

 Together for Short Lives:

-- Is a member of the second Children and Young People’s Health Outcomes Forum, having also been represented on the first.
+- Is, through our chief executive Barbara Gelb OBE, a member of the second CYPHOF, having also been represented on the first.

-- Is continuing to work with key partners to influence the Secretary of State’s thinking around how to take forward the recommendations.
+- Is continuing to work with key partners to press for the CYPHOF's recommendations to be implemented.